opsdisk/theHarvester/README.md

 The addition of the `-e` delay switch allows you to specify the time delay in seconds between searches.
 If you request searches too quickly, Google will think you are a script or bot and will block your IP address for a while.
 Experiment to see what works best for you.

+The `-n` switch specifies the amount of threads to use during active URL retrieval to search for email addresses, with the default being 8.

 Lastly, the `-t` switch specifies the amount of time to wait before trying to access a stale/defunct site in active search mode.

 #### Extracting Emails